 - The petition is located south of Galloway Road, City-maintained minor collector and west of Claybrooke Drive, a State-maintained local road.
 The petition is located in the Northeast Wedge outside Route 4.
 A Traffic Impact Study (TIS) is not necessary for the complete review of this petition due to the site generating less than 2,500 daily trips.
 CDOT has coordinated with the petitioner to provide an 8-ft sidewalk and planting strip along Galloway Road and a 12ft multi-use path connecting the proposed private street to Arbor Vista Drive.
-Site plan revisions are needed to ensure ADA compliance of the required multi-use path.
-Further details are listed below
+All outstanding CDOT comments have been addressed.

 - Active Projects:

 - N/A

 - Transportation Considerations

-- See Outstanding Issues, Note 8
+See Outstanding Issues, Note 8 Addressed

-- Vehicle Trip Generation:
+Vehicle Trip Generation: